Schneider Electric

 Recognizing that fixing individual pain points was not enough, the entire flow needs to work together in harmony.

 They can reinforce each other.
-Removing barriers for users also removes barriers to conversion and growth.
+Removing barriers for users also removes barriers to conversion growth.

 © 2026 Chris Lam